rl-institut/tier_spatial_planning/README.md

    ```bash
    UID_FOR_DB=$(id -u) GID_FOR_DB=$(id -g) docker-compose up -d
    ```
+6. **Downloading Weather Data:**
+   When the app is executed for the first time, it automatically creates all necessary database tables and initiates the process of downloading and importing weather data into the database.
+"This download and import process usually takes about 2 hours, mainly due to the time spent waiting for https://cds.climate.copernicus.eu/api/v2 to process the request.
+During this time, please refrain from interrupting the process to ensure a complete and successful setup.
+(If an SQL dump file is provided under /fastapi_app/data/weather.sql, it will be imported and the need for downloading is eliminated.
+This process only takes a few minutes.)

 ## Running the App without Docker Environment (Development Environment):
-1. **Install MySQL:** Begin by manually installing MySQL.
+1. **Install MySQL:** Begin by manually installing MySQL (server and client).
 If you prefer a graphical interface, you may also install MySQL Workbench.
 2. **Create Database User:**
    - Create a new database user with the username specified in your `fastapi_app.env` file.
    - Set the password for this user as defined in your Docker `secret.txt`.